anuvind2973/Web-Application-Security/File Inclusion/File Inclusion.md

 <p align="justify">If we combine both of these PHP limitations together, we can create very long strings that evaluate to a correct path.
 Whenever we reach the 4096 character limitation, the appended extension (.php) would be truncated, and we would have a path without an appended extension.
 Finally, it is also important to note that we would also need to start the path with a non-existing directory for this technique to work.</p>

-An example of such payload would be the following:
+An example of such a payload would be the following:

 ```
 ?language=non_existing_directory/../../../etc/passwd/./././.[./ REPEATED ~2048 times]
 ```
-Of course, we don't have to manually type ./ 2048 times (total of 4096 characters), but we can automate the creation of this string with the following command:
+Of course, we don't have to manually type ./ 2048 times (a total of 4096 characters), but we can automate the creation of this string with the following command:

 ```
 [!bash!]$ echo -n "non_existing_directory/../../../etc/passwd/" && for i in {1..2048}; do echo -n "./"; done